hylcos/InChat/README.md

 * rooms                     : Shows you all the available Public rooms that you can join
 * ignore (USERNAME)         : Adds the username that is given to a list of people that should be ignored
 * ignoreList                : Show the list of people being ignored
+### Commando's where you'll have to accept stuff
+Some functions of this program need two people.
+But what if one person wanted to execute a function but the other person doesn't want to do that.
+Here is how all that is taken care of in this program.

+You have several commando's like:
+ * privateChat <username>   : Starts a private Chat with you and another person
+ *

+All these commando's have one shared thing, they can be accepted/denied or canceled.
+ * accept <commandoName>    : Accepts the pending request   (Can only be done by the receiver of the request)
+ * deny <commandoName>      : Denies the pending request  (Can only be done by the receiver of the request)
+ * cancel <commandoName>    : Cancels the request (Can only be done by the sender of the request)

+The commandoName could be privateChat or one of the other commando's where you'll need two people for.